 adb shell wm overscan 0,0,0,0

 This command sets the Y value of the home bar back to its default position with a value of 0.
-Now that your home bar is back to normal, feel free to try this command on other devices you come across in the future.
-Some devices might work better than others depending on how good the gesture-based navigation is, but it can't hurt to give it a shot real quick.
+Now that your home bar is back to normal, feel free to try this method on other devices you come across in the future.
 Enjoy!